ademirtug/digital_globe/README.md

-# 3d_engine
+# digital_globe

-this repository contains a digital earth application akin to google earth
+this repository contains a digital globe application akin to google earth